qingkaikong/blog/45_support_vector_machine_part2_sklearn/README.md

 ## Load and visualize data

 Let's load the [IRIS](http://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_iris.html#sklearn.datasets.load_iris) from sklearn.
 This dataset is a very famous dataset for pattern recognition that from the famous [Fisher's paper](http://onlinelibrary.wiley.com/doi/10.1111/j.1469-1809.1936.tb02137.x/abstract) in 1936.
 The data set contains 3 classes of 50 instances each, where each class refers to a type of iris plant.
 The features are Sepal Length, Sepal Width, Petal Length and Petal Width.
-They are related with the physical propertises of the plant.
+They are related with the physical properties of the plant.
 Today we will use only 2 features for easy visualization purposes.

 ```python